The general assembly is a company’s top management body. Here, the shareholders decide and vote on significant matters in the company.

 The majority of votes by which decisions can be made is regulated in the Danish Companies Act, but can, to a large extent, be deviated from in the company’s articles of association and/or a shareholders’ agreement.

-Types of general meetings
+Types of general assemblies

-What is an ordinary general meeting?
+What is an ordinary general assembly?

-The Danish Companies Act dictates that companies must hold an annual general meeting.
+The Danish Companies Act dictates that companies must hold an annual general assembly.
 Here, the company’s annual accounts are presented for approval.
 Just as elections are held for the company’s Board of Directors if it has one.
 The company’s auditor is also elected if the Companies Act or the company’s articles of association require it, or a shareholder proposes it.

 - Approval of the company’s annual accounts